Every LLM starts with amnesia

 - Three-pass entity resolution

-- Extract facts against predicate registry
+- Extract facts against pack-aware predicate registry

 - Link facts to source episodes

-- Resolve supersession
+- Resolve supersession with bounded retries on failure

 Three types, strict authority